bploeckelman/cs537-project5/README.txt

 Issues to fix:
 1. Advanced search - not finding words in file grade_files/c.
 IS finding it for files a and b.
 2. Appears that the first file in the file list is not getting indexed.
+3. In hashtable_insert, we have to use these fine-grained locks but grab as write locks (uncomment the stuff that's there)
+4. A little more commenting
+5. Write up a summary of how we do the fine-grained locks in the README.txt

 Known Issues: